 Cycling can be a great way to get around your neighborhood.
 If you live in a small city, you could use a bicycle as your main mode of transportation.
 Bicycles are popular in the more rural areas of Uganda.

 You could ride a bicycle around Kampala but I don’t really recommend it.
 The traffic is too intense.
 There are no sidewalks or bike lanes.
 It would be dangerous.
+There are some neighborhoods where you can ride safely.

 The Best Neighborhoods to Live in Kampala

-Kololo- Kololo is one of the wealthiest neighborhoods in Kampala.
+- Kololo- Kololo is one of the wealthiest neighborhoods in Kampala.
 Here, you’ll find mansions and a golf course.
 Kololo is also a very safe neighborhood, with a low crime rate.
 This is an expensive place to live.

-Mbuya- Mbuya sits on a hill.
+- Mbuya- Mbuya sits on a hill.
 The neighborhood is full of large apartment complexes.
 It offers great views of the city and a laid-back feel.

-Ntinda- Ntinda is another popular neighborhood for foreigners in Kampala.
-This neighborhood is home to many restaurants, bars, shops, and international schools.
-Ntinda is also a very safe neighborhood, with a low crime rate.
-It’s a higher-end neighborhood.
+- Ntinda- Ntinda is another popular neighborhood for foreigners.
+This neighborhood has lots of restaurants, bars, shops, and international schools.
+Ntinda is also a safe neighborhood.
+This is a higher-end area.
+I stayed near here in an area called Kiwatule.

 Shopping in Kampala